 - Allow.
 You allow the user unrestricted access and actions in the app and log their actions.

 - Block.
 If the user is coming from specific conditions you’ve set in the filters, this action will prevent the user from downloading a sensitive file.

 - Protect.
 Alternatively, you can enforce protection on the file itself, and when the user downloads the file, it will be labeled with the selected Azure Information Protection classification label and corresponding protection (including encryption).
 Protection can be applied to files that support native encryption.

-To keep the user within the session, the proxy replaces all the relevant URLs, Java scripts, and cookies within the app session with proxy URLs.
-For example, if the app returns a page with links whose domains end with myapp.com, the proxy replaces the links with myapp.com.us.cas.ms.
-The proxy can then monitor all events within the session and when a download event is triggered, the proxy implements your desired control action by either blocking the download or protecting the file.
+To keep the user within the session, all the relevant app URLs, Java scripts, and cookies within the session are replaced with unique URLs.
+For example, if the app returns a page with links whose domains end with myapp.com, with the link will appear as: myapp.com.us.cas.ms.
+As a result, events within the session can be monitored and when a download event is triggered, your desired control action will be implemented by either blocking the download or protecting the file.

 Address key use case scenarios